-St. Mary’s Church of England Primary School is committed to safeguarding its pupils and provides clear guidance to our children on matters relating to e-Safety.
+St. Mary’s Church of England Primary School is committed to safeguarding its pupils and provides clear guidance to our children on matters relating to online safety.

-e-Safety, also known as Internet Safety or Online Safety, encompasses the safe and responsible use of Internet technologies and electronic communications via computers, laptops, televisions, games consoles, mobile phones and other hand held devices, as well as collaboration tools, social media and other forms of personal publishing.
+Online Safety, also known as Internet Safety or e-Safety, encompasses the safe and responsible use of Internet technologies and electronic communications via computers, laptops, televisions, games consoles, mobile phones and other hand held devices, as well as collaboration tools, social media and other forms of personal publishing.
 It highlights the need to educate children and young people about the benefits and risks of using this technology and provides safeguards and awareness for users to enable them to control their online experience.

-The school implements its own e-Safety policy according to the latest guidance and this can be viewed by clicking the link below:
+The school implements its own online safety policy according to the latest guidance and this can be viewed by clicking the link below:

-For more information about e-Safety and to take part in fun activities about your online experiences please visit the following website:
+For more information about online safety and to take part in fun activities about your online experiences please visit the following website:

-At St. Mary’s our children are educated on some very important e-Safety rules, known as the SMART rules:
+At St. Mary’s our children are educated on some very important online safety rules, known as the BE SMART rules: